 The Bottom Line#

 Adobe Firefly is the commercially safest AI image generator available, trained exclusively on licensed Adobe Stock content, openly licensed material, and public domain work.
 For designers, marketers, and brands that need AI-generated visuals without legal risk, Firefly eliminates the copyright uncertainty that surrounds competitors like Midjourney and Stable Diffusion.
-After weeks of focused evaluation across image generation, Generative Fill, and the new video capabilities, we found that Firefly delivers consistently usable results for commercial projects -- particularly when integrated into the broader Creative Cloud ecosystem with Photoshop and Illustrator.
+Based on official capabilities, user reviews, and independent assessments, Firefly delivers consistently usable results for commercial projects -- particularly when integrated into the broader Creative Cloud ecosystem with Photoshop and Illustrator.
 The Standard plan at $9.99/month with unlimited standard image generations represents genuine value for professionals already working in Adobe's ecosystem.
 Where Firefly falls short is raw creative output: Midjourney and DALL-E 3 still produce more visually striking images from ambiguous prompts.
 Firefly excels at predictable, brand-safe results rather than artistic experimentation.

 Key Facts#